Shivam0712/End-to-End_Speech-to-Text_Translation/README.md

 1. Teacher Forcing Ratio of 0.5 was used
 2. To save train time Softmax layer was not used during training

+## Results

+## Conclusions

+### Pros:
+1. With the help of Encoder-Attention-Decoder structure, End-to-End automatic speech translation model is able successfully outperform traditional ASR+MT model.

+### Cons:
+2. The uni-gram and sentence BLEU score of the model are still not good enough to be used in applications.
+3. Although with sufficient training data, the model is capable of learning utterances of frequent words from audio, it lacks in learning the grammar of sentences.

+### Future Work:
+1. Accumulate more training data.
+2. Use of Beam Decoder to improve performance.
+3. Use of word2vec for embedding of target sentences.